Armenian Soviet Socialist Republic: Politics

 The structure of government in the Armenian SSR was identical to that of the other Soviet republics.
 The First Secretary was the administrative head of the republic, and the head of government was the Chairman of the Council of Ministers.
 The republic's legislative body was the Armenian Supreme Soviet, which included the highest judicial branch of the republic, the supreme court.
 Members of the Supreme Soviet served for a term of five years, whereas regional deputies served for two and a half years.
 All officials holding office were mandated to be members of the Communist Party of the Soviet Union, and sessions were convened in the Supreme Soviet building in Yerevan.
 The administrative divisions of the Armenian SSR from 1930 consisted of up 37 raions and 22 city districts.
 In the aftermath of the dissolution of the Soviet Union, the districts were abolished in 1995 and replaced by larger marzer ("provinces").

 Depending on the historical period, Soviet authorities would variously tolerate, co-opt, or openly attack certain currents within Armenian society, such as nationalism and religion, to strengthen the cohesiveness of the union state.
 In the eyes of early Soviet policymakers, Armenians, along with Russians, Ukrainians, Belarusians, Georgians, Germans, and Jews were deemed "advanced" (as opposed to "backward") peoples and were grouped together with Western nationalities.
 The Caucasus and particularly Armenia were recognized by academic scholars and in Soviet textbooks as the "oldest civilisation on the territory" of the Soviet Union.
 By the mid-1970s, Armenian nationalism had resurfaced, mostly directed against NATO member Turkey, and the Demirchyan government allowed a not-too-overt expression of it.
 More books were published on conditions in the NKAO and the state of historical Armenian monuments in the Nakhichevan ASSR.
 The "Armenian question" was "raised unofficially in some circles."
-Armenian Genocide Remembrance Day became an "official day of mourning."
+Armenian Genocide Remembrance Day became officialized as an annual day of mourning.

-Like all the other republics of the Soviet Union, Armenia had its own flag and state emblem.
+Like all the other Soviet republics, Armenia had its own flag and state emblem.
 In his memoirs, Khrushchev recounted that the latter became a source of dispute between the Soviet Union and Turkey when Ankara objected to the emblem's inclusion of Mount Ararat, a symbol of deep national and spiritual importance for Armenians.
 Turkey felt that the presence of such an image implied Soviet designs on Turkish territory, given that Ararat had been part of Turkey since 1921.
 According to Khrushchev, the Kremlin retorted by asking, "Why do you have a half moon depicted on your flag?
 After all, the moon doesn't belong to Turkey, not even half the moon.
 What's going on?
 Do you want to take over the whole universe, and did you choose the moon as a symbol of that?"
 Turkey dropped the issue after this.